 "Our mandate is to educate pre-kindergarten to 12th grade students and community audiences to fight disinformation about the safety and value of vaccination," Pollock said.

-In addition to his Partnership in Education team, Pollock is working with Dr. Paul Duprex, director of the Center for Vaccine Research at the University of Pittsburgh School of Medicine and members of the center, and Dr. Cathy Morton of West Virginia University's Health Sciences & Technology Academy (HSTA), a SEPA-supported mentoring program that helps high school students in underserved areas enter STEM-based degree programs.
+In addition to his Partnership in Education team, Pollock is working with Dr. Paul Duprex, director of the Center for Vaccine Research at the University of Pittsburgh School of Medicine and members of the center, and Dr. Cathy Morton of West Virginia University's Health Sciences and Technology Academy (HSTA), a SEPA-supported mentoring program that helps high school students in underserved areas enter STEM-based degree programs.

 Duquesne's Partnership in Education program reflects the university's commitment to providing education and training programs that help improve equity and opportunity in the region.